Claudia Domenici

 I want to share with you something that I recently read and found deeply interesting about motivation.
 You probably heard that we have two different kinds of motivation not necessarily related to the division between private and public life.

-On the other hand, the intrinsic one doesn’t need to have an incentive that comes from external elements like prizes or factors like pressure.
+On the other hand, the intrinsic motivation doesn’t need to have an incentive that comes from external elements like prizes or factors like pressure.
+Your performance reviews should try to balance different types of motivation, and speak to your employees’ personal and career-oriented goals.

 Want To Build A Performance Review That Stands Out?